rvwierzba/rvwierzba/README.md

 ### 👨‍💻 About Me

 Fullstack Developer with over 4 years of experience in web and desktop application development.
-I have a degree in **IT Management** and a postgraduate degree in **Software Engineering**, with proficiency in C#, PHP, JavaScript, React, and agile methodologies (Scrum).
+I have a degree in **IT Management** and a graduate degree in **Software Engineering**, with proficiency in C#, PHP, JavaScript, React, and agile methodologies (Scrum).
 I am always looking to contribute to innovative companies on challenging projects.

 - 🔭 I'm currently working as a **PHP Developer at Conecttar Personal IT**, focusing on foreign trade systems and integration with the SISCOMEX API (Gov).
 - 🎓 I was a **Web Development Instructor at Proz**, where I had the pleasure of successfully training over 100 students.